Code-Institute-Submissions/Follow-the-moon/README.md

 **Surface**

 The colors in the color pallet I got by using the homepage image and uploading it to https://colordesigner.io/color-palette-from-image and then select to get 10 colors.
 Additionally during making the wireframe I stumbled upon 2 colors which I used for the buttons and the text which are not in the color pallet.
-These are #FAF7F7 and the #4A3F46.
+These are #FAF7F7 and #4A3F46.

 <img src="https://github.com/Daph1986/Follow-the-moon/blob/master/assets/images/README%20images/color_pallet.png" alt="Color pallet"/>
 <img src="https://github.com/Daph1986/Follow-the-moon/blob/master/assets/images/README%20images/hex_color_%234A3F46.png" alt="Hex Color #4A3F46"/>